 Concerns about how immigration is changing the country’s demographics have led the government to tighten immigration requirements in recent years.
 Residents must live in New Zealand for five years before they can apply for citizenship, and automatic citizenship is restricted to those born in Samoa between 1924 and 1948, when Samoa was under New Zealand’s rule.
 The Maori Party has accused the Labour-led government of deliberately discriminating against Pacific Islanders in its immigration policy.

 New Zealand is an electoral democracy.
 A mixed-member electoral system combines voting in geographic districts with proportional-representation balloting.
 New Zealand is a member of the Commonwealth, and Britain’s Queen Elizabeth II is the head of state, represented by a governor-general.
 The prime minister, the head of government, is the leader of the majority party or coalition and is appointed by the governor-general.
-Current prime minister Helen Clark of the Labour Party has been in office since 1999.
-The unicameral Parliament, or House of Representatives, currently has 121 members, of whom 69 were elected in single-member constituencies and 52 were chosen by party list.
-All Parliament members serve three-year terms.
+John Key of the moderate conservative National Party became prime minister in November 2008, ending the Labour Party’s nine-year control of government.
+The 2008 elections were considered to be free and fair.
+The unicameral Parliament, or House of Representatives, currently has 121 members, all elected for three-year terms.

-The two main political parties are the center-left Labour Party and the moderate conservative National Party.
-Six smaller parties also won representation in the 2005 parliamentary elections.
+The two main political parties are the center-left Labour Party and the center-right National Party.
+Five smaller parties (the Maori, United Future, ACT New Zealand, Green, and Progressive parties) also won representation in the 2008 parliamentary elections.

 The media are free and competitive.
 Newspapers are published nationally and locally in English, and in several non-English languages for the growing immigrant population.
 Television outlets include state-run Television New Zealand, three private channels, and a Maori-language public network.
 A Maori-language radio station has been broadcasting since 1996.
 A stronger movement among the Maori population to celebrate their language, arts, and history has increased demand for Maori-language media products.
 The government does not control or censor internet access, and competitive pricing promotes large-scale diffusion.